 Diagnosis of Low Back Pain and Sciatica

-Your healthcare provider will ask about your symptoms and medical history.
+Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your back, hips, and legs will be tested for strength, flexibility, sensation, and reflexes.
+The diagnosis may be determined by the the results of the physical exam.

-Urine test —These tests check for urinary infection or blood in the urine.
+Urine tests check for urinary infection or blood in the urine.

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.